MadhuSamala7189/NG2-AEM/README.md

 To run below scripts manually go to /NG2-AEM.ui.apps/src/main/web

- Run `npm run build` to transpile typescript files into javascript and bundle all the javascript files into one file and place it into the `etc/designs/ng2-aem/clientlib-site/js` folder for deployment.
+ Run `npm run build` to transpile typescript code into javascript and bundle all the javascript code into one file and place it into the `etc/designs/ng2-aem/clientlib-site/js` folder for deployment.

- Run `npm run aemsync` to sync the generated javascript files `etc/designs/ng2-aem/clientlib-site/js` to Running AEM Instance.
+ Run `npm run aemsync` to sync the above generated javascript files `etc/designs/ng2-aem/clientlib-site/js` to Running AEM Instance.

  Run `npm run watch` to watch the for the changes in typescript files and then it will automatically transpiles the typescript code to javascript .